-During 2012 and 2011, the Organization recorded contributions from one major donor comprising 8% and 10% of total revenue for the years ended December 31, 2012 and 2011, respectively.
+During 2013 and 2012, the Organization recorded contributions from one major donor comprising 10% and 8% of total revenue and other support for the years ended December 31, 2013 and 2012, respectively.
 A significant reduction in the support from this donor, if this were to occur, could have an adverse impact on the Organization's programs and services.